TrueBurn/halloween-maps-2025/docs/ADMIN-SETUP.md

 2. Enter your email address
 3. Click **"Forgot?"** next to the password field
 4. Check email for password reset link
-5. Click the link to be redirected to `/admin/reset-password`
+5. Click the link → Goes to `/auth/confirm` (verifies token)
+6. Automatically redirected to `/admin/reset-password`
-6. Set a new password
+7. Set a new password
-7. Login with the new password
+8. Login with the new password

 ## Troubleshooting